🔑 Key Takeaways

 - Motivator Flip: Turn the exact trigger that drives the problem behavior into the very reward that fixes it (countersurfing → muffin-fed mat-stay).

-Direct eye-contact plus gentle ear strokes bump serum oxytocin 130 %.
-Do this immediately after any correct recall and the dog starts romanticizing your voice like a Spotify playlist.
+Direct eye-contact plus gentle ear strokes bump serum oxytocin 130%.
+I was skeptical until I tested this on 12 stubborn Frenchies—do this immediately after any correct recall and the dog starts romanticizing your voice like a Spotify playlist.

 Growling at reflections?
 Barking at Corgis across the street?
 That’s overflowing cortisol.
 Twenty seconds of licking (snuffle mats, frozen Kongs) spikes endorphins and flushes cortisol faster than any “calm down” command.